fauxtix/MauiRecipesApp/README.md

 ### Learning Objectives

-- Gain familiarity with .Net MAUI components and their usage.
+- Gain familiarity with .Net MAUI components and their usage;
-- Understand how to integrate external APIs into the pplications.
+- Understand how to integrate external APIs into .Net Maui apps;
+- Learn the MVVM architectural pattern, by using Maui.Community.Toolkit;
 - Explore data visualization and presentation techniques.

 ## Work in Progress